peteasa/parallella/README.md

 ### Installing required software for Xilinx fpga development

-To use the parallella template project ./parallella-fpga/7020_hdmi you need to install Vivado 2015.2 see http://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2015-2.html, download 2015.2.
+As an option you can build the oh fpga in ./parallella-fpga or you can use the bit bin files I provide in ./examples/fpga/bitstreams.
+To build your own fpga with the parallella template project ./parallella-fpga/7020_hdmi you need to install Vivado 2015.2 see http://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2015-2.html, download 2015.2.
 I am also using the 2015.2.1 update.
+Once Vivado is installed and setup it is as simple as running make to create the bitstream!

 ### Cloning this repository